adrianmfi/git-semantic-similarity/README.md

 ## Arguments

 - `-m, --model [STRING]`:
   A sentence-transformers model to use for embeddings.
-Default is `sentence-transformers/all-MiniLM-L6-v2`.
-You can specify a different model for stronger but slower performance, for example, `sentence-transformers/all-mpnet-base-v2`.
+Default is `all-mpnet-base-v2`.

 - `-c, --cache [BOOLEAN]`:
   Whether to cache commit embeddings on disk for faster retrieval.
 Default is `True`.